MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 |HBA considerations|- Simple host bus adapters (HBAs) that do not support RAID functionality are recommended <br><br> - If RAID-capable, HBAs must be in non-RAID mode with all RAID functionality disabled <br><br> - Adapters must not abstract the physical disks, cache data, or obscure any attached devices.
 This includes enclosure services that are provided by attached just-a-bunch-of-disks (JBOD) devices.|Storage Spaces is compatible only with HBAs where you can completely disable all RAID functionality.|

 > [!NOTE]
-> To configure tiered storage, Windows Storage Spaces requires minimum SSD size of 32 GB.
+> To configure tiered storage, Windows Storage Spaces requires a minimum SSD size of 32 GB.

-For more information on prerequisites for using Storage Spaces on a stand-alone server, see [Prerequisites to use Storage Spaces on a stand-alone server](/windows-server/storage/storage-spaces/deploy-standalone-storage-spaces#prerequisites).
+For more information on prerequisites for using Storage Spaces on a standalone server, see [Prerequisites to use Storage Spaces on a stand-alone server](/windows-server/storage/storage-spaces/deploy-standalone-storage-spaces#prerequisites).

 ## Supported topology

 To configure tiered storage, the storage can be directly attached to the DPM server or it can be from the external storage like SAN.
-The combination of directly attached storage and external storage can also be used.
+A combination of directly attached storage and external storage can also be used.

 Here are the possible storage combinations that are supported in both physical DPM server or virtual DPM Server scenario.